The Ultimate Guide to MSR Fuel

 What is MSR IsoPro™ Fuel?

 MSR IsoPro fuel is the magic sauce inside our fuel canisters.
 IsoPro is a special formulation of two fuels (propane and isobutane) that creates the most efficient balance of lightweight portability and cold-weather performance.
+That perfect mix is all about pressure because your canister stove requires the fuel to vaporize, aka a “phase change” from a liquid to a gas; or the same process that occurs when boiling water turns into steam.

 Fortunately, the sea level boiling point of the most common canister fuels is well below the too-hot-to-handle 212°F/100°C of water.
 In fact, you want the lowest boiling point possible for your fuel to get plenty of high-pressure vapor—even in cold conditions.
 The best camp fuel for that is propane, with a boiling point of -44°F/-42°C. Even on below-freezing mornings, propane wants to boil up a storm, but that means it requires some burly (read: heavy) canisters to safely contain all that high-pressure gas.
-With IsoPro, we intentionally mellow that volatility out by adding just the right percentage (80%, to be exact) of isobutane that has a sea-level boiling point of 11°F/-12°C. This takes the action inside the canister while you’re using your stove down to a nice simmer, allowing it to be safely contained in a much lighter canister while still allowing the mix to deliver excellent performance in the widest range of conditions possible.
+With IsoPro, we intentionally mellow that volatility out by adding just the right percentage (80%, to be exact) of isobutane that has a sea-level boiling point of 11°F/-12°C. This takes the action inside the canister while in use down to a nice simmer, allowing it to be safely contained in a much lighter canister while still allowing the mix to deliver excellent performance in the widest range of conditions possible.
 You can take a deeper dive into the science of all that here.

 Melting snow for drinking and cooking water